switowski/portfolio/src/posts/2020/writing-faster-python-intro/index.md

     return "Hello world!"
 ```

+You can find most of the code examples in my [blog-resources/writing-faster-python](https://github.com/switowski/blog-resources/tree/master/writing-faster-python) repository.

 ## Frequently Asked Questions

 ### *"What's the point of these small improvements?
 Those changes don't matter!"*